abjoglekar/GEMS-X003-Geospatial-Analysis-R-Intro/README.md

 ![GEMS-R-Studio-Terminal](https://user-images.githubusercontent.com/104034405/194589310-cbf304e6-93cf-46e9-a058-b8eb04439665.png)

-4. In bash terminal, create directories for this class
+4. If the directories `classes\GEMSX003` were not created before, create directories for this class in the bash terminal using the following four commands
     ```shell
     mkdir classes
     cd classes
     mkdir GEMSX003
     cd GEMSX003
     ```
+    If these directories alread exist, use the following commands to change to this directory
+    ```shell
+    cd classes
+    cd GEMSX003
+    ```

 5. Clone repository for this classes
     ```shell
     git clone https://github.com/abjoglekar/Intro-to-Spatial-Data-Analysis-in-R.git
     ```

 ## Class and Exercises
-In your JupyterLab environment, open the newly cloned directory `Intro-to-Spatial-Data-Analysis-in-R` and then open `x003.0_Module1_Intro.ipynb` to follow along for in-class exercises
+In your JupyterLab environment, open the newly cloned directory `Intro-to-Spatial-Data-Analysis-in-R` and then open `x003_Module0_Intro.ipynb` to follow along for in-class exercises